Marcell Ozuna Player Props: Braves vs. Angels

 Angels Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Angels pitching staff ranks seventh in MLB.
+- The 9.2 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in MLB.

-- The Angels' 4.40 team ERA ranks 19th across all league pitching staffs.
+- The Angels' 4.37 team ERA ranks 19th among all league pitching staffs.

+- Angels pitchers combine to give up 130 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- Canning gets the start for the Angels, his 17th of the season.
-He is 6-4 with a 4.46 ERA and 91 strikeouts in 84 2/3 innings pitched.
+- Sandoval gets the start for the Angels, his 19th of the season.
+He is 6-7 with a 4.22 ERA and 81 strikeouts through 98 2/3 innings pitched.

-- The right-hander last appeared on Tuesday against the Detroit Tigers, when he tossed five innings, allowing two earned runs while giving up seven hits.
+- The lefty's last time out came on Thursday against the Detroit Tigers, when he tossed five innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.